15% early-bird discount for all enrollments received before February 10, 2020!

 We ask for the full payment of all fees when we confirm acceptance onto a programme.
 The enrolment is only finalised when we receive the full payment of all fees.

 Payments, by bank transfer or by card, are generally made through Flywire, an established company providing currency transfers.
 Flywire will give you the opportunity to make payments in your own currency by bank transfer, credit card or debit card – and it’s guaranteed that this will be at the lowest cost to you.
-Please contact us on email@example.com if you require further information.
+Full details are provided when the booking is confirmed.

 If you have to cancel your booking, please inform us as soon as possible.
 We make refunds as follows:

 - More than three months before arrival – all fees are re-imbursed, less a 15% cancellation fee;

 - Less than three months, but more than one month before arrival – all fees are reimbursed, less a 30% cancellation fee;

 - Less than one month before arrival – no refund.

 If your application for a visa to study with KE is rejected, we will refund all fees paid, less our bank charges, provided we are notified at least two months before the intended start of the programme.
 We ask you to show us the letter from the embassy rejecting the visa application.
 If KE should have to decline or cancel the booking for any reason, all fees would be refunded.

 If you cancel, and we make a refund, we deduct our bank fees from the amount refunded, and we do not take account of any variations in exchange rates.